SysKitTeam/SPDG/README.md

 Please note that SPDG does not support SharePoint 2007.

 ##Requirements
 To build this solution you must have .net 4.5, however once built Acceleratio SPDG can also be used on machines with .net 3.5 (potential SP2010 environments).
+Visual Studio 2015 is recommended.

 SPDG can be run on either a workstation or a SharePoint server.
 However, please note that for On Premises data generation it MUST be run from a SharePoint server, since the Server Object Model is used is the generation procedure.